2001 Historic Preservation Award Recipients

 Historic Landmark awards were presented to: The present owners and caretakers are commended for their contributions to the community and for the preservation and maintenance of these important structures that links the past with the future of Villa Park.
 These buildings are significant to the history and development of the Village of Villa Park and contribute to its character and heritage.

-Villa Park School District 45 for the Ardmore School.
-The Ardmore School was built in 1911 and is located at 225 S. Harvard Avenue.
+Villa Park School District 45 for the Ardmore School (PDF).
+The Ardmore School was built in 1911 and is located at 225 South Harvard Avenue.
 It started out as a four-room school with 59 students enrolled and was the first school in Villa Park.

-St. Alexander's Parish for St. Alexander School.
-St. Alexander School was built in 1925 and is located at 136 S. Cornell Avenue.
+Saint Alexander's Parish for Saint Alexander School (PDF).
+Saint Alexander School was built in 1925 and is located at 136 South Cornell Avenue.
 Before this school opened, its 56 registered students were taught in a one-room schoolhouse located in the temporary church building.

-Village of Villa Park for the restoration of the Chicago Great Western Railroad Depot.
+Village of Villa Park for the restoration of the Chicago Great Western Railroad Depot (PDF).
 It was built in 1926 and is located at Cortesi Park.

 The Ardmore and St. Alexander schools are conveniently located in the heart of town and have provided outstanding service to the community for a combined total of 165 years.
 Over the years, both schools have had building expansions to accommodate increased enrollments.